CalyxOS/calyxos.org/pages/_posts/2021-05-27-emulator-images.md

 ---
+layout: deeper-page
 title: CalyxOS Emulator Images
-date: 2021-05-27
+description: 2021-05-27
 ---

 CalyxOS Emulator images are now available, which can be used with the Emulator present in Android Studio.

 They're mostly meant for testing apps (especially system included apps such as Datura and Seedvault).
 They're *not* meant for general usage.

 URL: <https://release.calyxinstitute.org/sys-img.xml>